manohar8642/object_detection_keras/README.md

     use the command line option `-o simple`.
 For example `python train_frcnn.py -o simple -p my_data.txt`.

 - Running `train_frcnn.py` will write weights to disk to an hdf5 file, as well as all the setting of the training run to a `pickle` file.
 These settings can then be loaded by `test_frcnn.py` for any testing.
+- https://github.com/fchollet/keras/tree/master/keras/applications, here you can find the pretrained weights. download and add that into the folder.
 - test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
 Specify a path to the folder containing
 images:
     `python test_frcnn.py -p /path/to/test_data/`